JOIN OUR MOUNTAIN CITIZEN SCIENCE TEAM

 FOLLOW US / CONTACT US

 Follow our blog, Facebook, Lynne’s Twitter, and Kurt’s Twitter.
 Educators and other interested parties might find this poster a useful starting point for learning more about watermelon snow.
-We welcome any feedback or comments, our email is email@example.com
+We welcome any feedback or comments, email email@example.com for more information.

 If you are interested in collecting samples, our friends at Western Washington University are looking for volunteers, please visit their website for more information.